 Convert Your BP Oil Spill Legal Fees into Cash

 Stop waiting on slow-paying settlements.
 To see if RD Legal Funding can provide you with a post-settlement advance, fill out a short application and provide basic documentation confirming the settlement.
 We fax you an assignment, you sign it and send it back, and we wire you your funds.
-Get started today by filling out the brief form at the top of this page.
-Or call RD Legal at 1-800-565-5177, ext.
-140 to speak with a lawsuit settlement funding expert.
+Get started today by filling out the brief form on this page.
+Or call RD Legal at 800-565-5177 to speak with a lawsuit settlement funding expert.